-- 11 When the files have been properly installed, the program prompts you for specific information, depending on your installation parameters.
-The program will ask you to set a default 'sa' password if the 'sa' password for the SQL Server or MSDE database is currently blank (this is done for security reasons). - 12 The program then prompts you to locate the Action Site Masthead.
+- 11. When the files have been properly installed, the program prompts you for specific information, depending on your installation parameters.
+The program will ask you to set a default 'sa' password if the 'sa' password for the SQL Server or MSDE database is currently blank (this is done for security reasons). - 12.
+The program then prompts you to locate the Action Site Masthead.
 Click OK to continue.
-At the Windows Open dialog, navigate to the folder where you stored your masthead, select it and click Open. - 13 The program may prompt you for the location of your license certificate.
+At the Windows Open dialog, navigate to the folder where you stored your masthead, select it and click Open. - 13.
+The program may prompt you for the location of your license certificate.
 Click OK to continue.
-At the Windows Open dialog, navigate to the folder where you stored your license (license.crt), select it and click Open. - 14 Next, the program may prompt you for the location of your private key (license.pvk).
+At the Windows Open dialog, navigate to the folder where you stored your license (license.crt), select it and click Open. - 14.
+Next, the program may prompt you for the location of your private key (license.pvk).
 Accept the default path (if specified) or click the Browse button to find a different location.
 Finally, enter your password to initialize the database.

+15. The program then prompts you to create an administrative user.

+BE 5Admin ×

+In order to complete installation, BESAdmin must create an administrative user.
+Please use the following dialog to set up at least one administrative user.

+Ж

+• 0 erprise Us er Manag ement dialog.

+Bigl Fix Enterprise User Manage ement ×

+ords are needed Admin' program in dd or delete users ⁄.

+- [[]

+Name 🔺 Туре Custom Co Unmanage Email Address Add User

+Remove User

+Edit User

+Repair User

+• •

+one

-- 15 The program then prompts you to create new user names and passwords for your console operators.
-Click Add User to start.
-You don't need to add all the users at this point; you will be able to add more users by running the BESAdmin program later.
-Enter the name of the BES operator (no spaces allowed), the email address and a password for this user.
+You do not need to add all the users at this point; you will be able to add more users by running the BES Administration Tool later.
+Enter the name of the BigFix operator (no spaces allowed), the email address and a password for this user.
 Indicate whether you want to allow this user to administer management rights or to create custom content.

+Add User ×

+Username: joe

+Email: joe@bigcorp.com

+Password: •••••

+Verify password: ify password: ••••••

+Key size: 2048 bits

+Give this user content. the ability to create custom

+his user unmanaged assets n Point' is a computer this user

+Show this user all unmanaged assets.

+${f C}$ Do not show this user any unmanaged assets

+K Cancel

 You must grant administrative rights to at least one user, typically yourself.
-You can also limit user rights to view unmanaged assets.
+You can limit user rights to view unmanaged assets.
 You can also limit users to their specific domain (using Scan Point), allow unfettered access or disallow all access.
+Click OK when done.

+16. When you have finished entering users, click Done.

+Name 🔺 Туре Custom Unmanage Email Address Add User joe sal sue Administra Operator Administra Enabled Disabled Disabled Show All Show None Show All joe@bigcorp.com sal@bigcorp.com sue@bigcorp.com Remove Use tom Operator Enabled By Scan Point tom@bigcorp.com Edit User Repair User 4

-Click OK when done. - 16 When you have finished entering users, click Done.
-The program prompts you for your site admin password in order to propagate the BES Operator information. - 17 The BES Server installation is now complete.
-As the program exits, it provides you with quick assessment of the installation.
-Click the Full Interface button to run the BES Diagnostics (see below), to ensure that the installation is functioning properly and to present a complete analysis for your inspection.
+The program prompts you for your site admin password in order to propagate the BigFix Operator information.

+17. The BES Server installation is now complete.
+As the program exits, it gives you a chance to assess the installation.
+Make sure the box labeled Run the BES Diagnostic Tool is checked and then click Finish.
+Click the Full Interface button to run the BES Diagnostics in order to ensure that the installation is functioning properly and to present a complete analysis for your inspection.
+For more information on this dialog, refer to the section labeled Running the BES Diagnostics Tool later in this guide.